-Habitat School critical servers are backed up automatically by Iperius at regular intervals.
+International Indian School critical servers are backed up automatically by Iperius on regular intervals.
 IT personnel regularly monitor and verify the backup process and files.
-In case of a server failure, a new server can replace the existing one by restoring the Backup on the new server.
-The verification and monitoring process is in place and quarterly backups are restored and verified.
+In case of a server failure a new server can replace the existing one by restoring the Backup on the new server.
+Verification and monitoring process is in place and quarterly backups are restored and verified.

-A centralized antivirus system is functional at Habitat School to tackle the viruses and Trojans.
-Gateway firewalls are also up and running to secure the internet and email communication.
-The firewall works to prevent users from watching unintended materials, torrent downloading etc. As per the levels set by the administration, some of the users have rights over some areas of the internet for educational and research purposes.
+A centralized antivirus system is functional at International Indian School to tackle the viruses and Trojans.
+Gateway firewalls are also up and running in order to secure the internet and email communication.
+The firewall works to prevent the users from watching unintended materials, torrent downloading etc. As per the levels set by the administration some of the users have the rights over some areas of the internet for educational and research purposes.